nimbusscale/dominant-species/docs/conceptual-model.md

 #### Game
 When considering the concept of "a game" there are two different specific concepts that one could be referring to.

-- A game title is the "kind" of game being played, such as Dominant Species or Terraforming Mars.
+- **Game Title**: The "kind" of game being played, such as Dominant Species or Terraforming Mars.
 A game title defines how the game works, the rules, winning conditions, etc.
-- A game instance is a specific "play through" of a game title.
+- **Game Instance**: A specific "play through" of a game title.
 One or more players participate in a game instance, and the game instance has a definitive start and end.
 Multiple games instances of the same game title can exist at the same time.

 A reference to "game" will be used to mean game instance.
 Any reference to a game title will specifically use that term.